Snow removal: De-icing and anti-icing

 Cargill SafeLane is a proprietary pavement surface treatment that absorbs anti-icing brines, to be released during a storm or other icing event.
 It also provides a high-friction surface, increasing traction.

 A Japanese road sprinkler system.
-This system combines the mechanical action of the water to remove the snow and the > zero temperature of the water to melt the snow.
-This system can only be used where ground temperatures do not regularly drop below zero, otherwise sheet ice formation could result (although a continuous water flow would act as an impediment to this).
+This system combines the water's mechanical action and temperature to melt the snow.
+This system can only be used where ground temperatures do not regularly drop below 0 °C; otherwise, sheet ice formation could result (although a continuous water flow would act as an impediment to this).

 In Niigata, Japan, relatively inexpensive hot water bubbles up through holes in the pavement to melt snow, though this solution is only practical within a city or town.
 Some individual buildings may melt snow and ice with electric heating elements buried in the pavement, or even on a roof to prevent ice dams on the shingles, or to keep massive chunks of snow and dangerous icicles from collapsing on anyone below.
 Small areas of pavement can be kept ice-free by circulating heated liquids in embedded piping systems.